China has been storing oil for years. With such low prices, he can buy more

 The amount of crude bought by China in March almost rivaled what it bought before the outbreak of the coronavirus pandemic, even though the crisis depressed the country’s industry.
 For example, the amount of energy generated every day in China in mid-March was around 80% of the pre-coronavirus levels.
 And the number of air travel last month was less than half of what it was before the pandemic.

-It is possible that some of this cheap crude enters the country’s strategic reserve – China is notoriously secretive about its emergency supplies, making it difficult to know exactly how and when it is stored.
+It is possible that some of this cheap crude is entering the country’s strategic reserve – China is notoriously secretive about its emergency supplies, making it difficult to know exactly how and when it is stored.

 But the reserve may not be the only reason why China wants more oil right now.
 As the country emerges from the worst of the coronavirus pandemic and attempts to restart his economy, he’s going to need more oil.
 The factories start to open again and cars return to the roads as the locks are released.